cybersamurai2410/RL_Trading/README.md

-# MSc Advanced Computing - Individual Project
-## Enhancing Time Series Trading Strategies with Deep Reinforcement Learning Methodologies
+# Enhancing Time Series Trading Strategies with Deep Reinforcement Learning Methodologies (MSc Advanced Computing - Individual Project)

 **Aims & Objectives:**<br>
 The aim of this project is to leverage advanced computational techniques with Deep Reinforcement Learning (DRL) including recurrent neural network (RNN) architectures and ensemble modelling by aggregating the actions of different models and evaluating performance metrics, in order to enhance trading strategies and profitability in financial markets.